 Margory (Margie) A. Molloy, DNP, RN, CNE, CHSE

-Margie Molloy, DNP, RN, CNE, CHSE, is an assistant professor and director of the Center for Nursing Discovery (CND) at the Duke University School of Nursing.
+Margie Molloy, DNP, RN, CNE, CHSE, is an associate professor and director of the Center for Nursing Discovery (CND) at the Duke University School of Nursing.
 Prior to her role as CND director, she was a clinical research nurse for a nurse interventionist study at the School from 2006 to 2008 and a transplant/research coordinator at Duke University Medical Center from 2001 to 2006.

 She holds a BSN from the State University of New York at Downstate Medical Center, an MSN in nursing education from Wagner College and a DNP from Duquesne University.
 As CND director she works with faculty to incorporate simulation design, implementation and evaluation into their curricula.
 She also develops interprofessional collaborative experiences that focus on patient safety, effective teamwork and communication.